Scott-Park/RubyScripts/Auto ab test/README.md

 ```

 ## Dependency
-For using this script, you should be require ab binary on your testing machine and target machine must be running the Apache server.<br>
+For using this script, you should be require ab binary on your testing machine and target machine must be running the Apache server.
+<br>My ruby version is **ruby 2.3.1p112**

 **[Ubuntu]**